We are responsible for the development of service delivery policy and provide access to social, health and other

 We offer a range of health, social and welfare payments and services through:

-Medicare which looks after the health of Australians through the efficient delivery of programs such as the Pharmaceutical Benefits Scheme, the Australian Childhood Immunisation Register and the Australian Organ Donor Register.
+Medicare looks after the health of Australians through programs such as the Pharmaceutical Benefits Scheme, the Australian Childhood Immunisation Register and the Australian Organ Donor Register.

-Centrelink which delivers a range of payments and services for retirees, the unemployed, families, carers, parents, people with disabilities, Indigenous Australians, and people from culturally and linguistically diverse backgrounds, and provides services at times of major change.
+Centrelink delivers payments and services for retirees, the unemployed, families, carers, parents, people with disabilities, Indigenous Australians, and people from culturally and linguistically diverse backgrounds, and provides services at times of major change.

-Child Support which provides support to separated parents to provide the financial and emotional support necessary for their children’s wellbeing.
+Child Support gives separated parents the financial and emotional support needed for their children’s wellbeing.
 Read more about how we engage Child Support stakeholders.